zixipay/zixipay.github.io/merchant.md

-amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange | boolean | 0: if no auto-echange has been done.<br />1: if auto-exchange has been done. xcurrency | string | actual incoming currency if auto-exchange has been done.
-Will be null otherwise. xrate | number | applicable exchange rate if auto-exchange has been done.
+amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange | boolean | 0: if no auto-echange to USDZ has been done.<br />1: if auto-exchange has been done. xcurrency | string | actual incoming currency if auto-exchange to USDZ has been done.
+Will be null otherwise. xrate | number | applicable exchange rate if auto-exchange to USDZ has been done.
 Will be null otherwise. txid | string | blockchain transaction id zxid | string | ZixiPay transaction id time | number | Transaction time (Unix time)